colejd/jon-trombone/readme.md

 # Build Instructions
 I can't imagine why you'd want to do this, but you can build this yourself with a few simple commands.
-It's a Node project, so all you need to do is run `node install` in the root, and then you can use the following Gulp tasks (e.g. `gulp build`):
+It's a Node project, so all you need to do is run `npm install` in the root, and then you can use the following Gulp tasks (e.g. `gulp build`):

 * `build` - Builds the project into [/dist](/dist/)